 Hookes hurtles to a hundred

-The fastest-recorded authentic century in first-class history.
+The fastest recorded authentic century in first-class history.
 There were no joke bowlers on show when David Hookes smashed 100 from just 34 balls for South Australia against Victoria in Adelaide.
-A stingy declaration left SA needing 270 off 30 overs, and Hookes took out his frustration by hitting most of the 128 that came from the first 10 overs.
+A stingy declaration left SA needing 270 off 30 overs, and Hookes took out his frustration by scoring most of the 128 that came off the first ten overs.
 But his dismissal for 107 (made in only 55 minutes) ended South Australia's hopes of victory.
 It's enough to make you wonder why Hookes didn't play more than 23 Tests at a time when Australia weren't exactly top of the tree.

 A sensational performance from Aaqib Javed gave Pakistan victory by 72 runs against India in the Wills Trophy final in Sharjah.
 Aaqib took 7 for 37 - the best figures in one-day international history until Muttiah Muralitharan grabbed 7 for 30 in 2000 - including a hat-trick of lbws (Ravi Shastri, Mohammad Azharuddin and Sachin Tendulkar) in his third over.
 A match-winning total of 262 for 6 had been set up by Zahid Fazal, who had to retire with cramp on 98.
 A cruel blow this: in nine Tests and 19 one-dayers, it was the closest Fazal got to a century for his country.